SOMD Alumni

 MM ’09, Jazz Performance & Composition

 Grammy-winning trumpeter/composer Josh Deutsch has established himself as a versatile and unique voice in New York’s music scene.
-Equally comfortable as a leader and sideman, Deutsch has performed throughout the United States, Europe, Canada and Asia.
+Equally comfortable as a leader and sideman, Deutsch has performed throughout the United States, Europe, Canada, and Asia.
 Deutsch’s projects include the band Pannonia and the Josh Deutsch / Nico Soffiato Duo.
-He can also be heard with Lila Downs, Dafnis Prieto Big Band, Sofia Rei, Pedro Giraudo’s Expansions Big Band, the Terraza Big Band, Miho Hazama’s M_Unit, Livio Almeida’s Brazilian Dectet, Grupo Rebolu, Noa Fort, Juancho Herrera and Niki Pankovits, and has appeared with Darcy James Argue’s Secret Society and the Duke Ellington Big Band directed by Victor Goines.
-Deutsch has twice led bands as part of the Festival of New Trumpet Music, directed by Dave Douglas, as well as Earshot Jazz Festival in Seattle and Outpost Summer Music Festival in Albuquerque.
+He can also be heard with Lila Downs, Dafnis Prieto Big Band, Sofia Rei, Pedro Giraudo’s Expansions Big Band, the Terraza Big Band, Miho Hazama’s M_Unit, Livio Almeida’s Brazilian Dectet, Grupo Rebolu, Noa Fort, Juancho Herrera, and Niki Pankovits, and has appeared with Darcy James Argue’s Secret Society and the Duke Ellington Big Band directed by Victor Goines.
+Deutsch has twice led bands as part of the Festival of New Trumpet Music, directed by Dave Douglas, as well as the Earshot Jazz Festival in Seattle and the Outpost Summer Music Festival in Albuquerque.
 A native of Seattle, Deutsch holds degrees in music from the New England Conservatory of Music and the University of Oregon.
-He now resides in Queens, NY, where in addition to performing he is an active music educator.
+He now resides in Queens, NY, where, in addition to performing, he is an active music educator.

 2019